 I have a great feeling about 2019 and the coming months!

-Chris and I are focused on attracting quality backlinks, improving our content, and being diligent with adding internal links to all posts where they are appropriate.
+We’re focused on attracting quality backlinks, improving our content, and being diligent with adding internal links to all posts where they are appropriate.

 My traffic goal for 2019 is to hit 30,000 page views a month, which I think is very doable, especially given the trajectory.
+Update: In the month of August 2019, I set a record hitting 36,000 pageviews!

 In addition, I’d like to see my Amazon earnings consistently above $1,000 a month now that my traffic is similar to what it was in May of 2018.